A printable PDF can be found at the end of this article.

 An informal setting may be more conducive to interaction than a church sanctuary.

-If there is a choice, round tables lend themselves to group interaction much more favorably than church pews.
+If round tables are an option, they lend themselves to group interaction much more favorably than church pews.
 For ice breakers or mixers, it is great to have room to move around.
 In other words, a setting that promotes freedom for fellowship is preferable.

 Good advance publicity is a must!